tuohybuoy/BI_Guardrails_Project/README.md

 ### Bigger Changes

+#### Enable Uploading of Custom Data, Groupings and Measures

+Not everyone is interested in grades awarded by a midwestern US university, but everyone has some type of data they're interested in.
+The Percentage Bar Chart Tool might offer useful functionality for interpretation of that data.

 #### Enable Drilldown

 If a viewer is curious about the differences between certain courses, it would be handy to be able to view the instructors for just those courses and get a sense of their habits in awarding grades.
 It would also be handy to look at grading patterns in those courses over time and check whether they might be related to changes in the instructors teaching the courses.